Schedule & Results: Catch Up

-Australia’s growing contingent of short track speed skaters will compete at Gangneung Ice Arena at PyeongChang 2018.
+Australia’s two selected short track speed skaters will compete at Gangneung Ice Arena at PyeongChang 2018.

-> The world’s best 120 short track speed skaters will contest eight events in front of 12,000 enthralled spectators at the Gangnueng Olympic Park.
+The world’s best 120 short track speed skaters will contest eight events in front of 12,000 enthralled spectators at the Gangnueng Olympic Park.
 Men and women will complete in the individual 500m, 1000m and 1500m events, plus a 3000m female team relay and 5000m male team relay.

 Athletes to watch: One male and one female athlete has been selected to represent Australia at PyeongChang 2018.

 Andy Jung will make his Olympic debut in the men’s 500m and 1500m distances in South Korea.
 The 20-year-old narrowly missed out on Sochi 2014 after he went head-to-head with his teammate and friend Pierre Boda in a tense ‘best of three’ skate-off, to which Boda won on the third skate.
 Korean-born Jung was determined to not let that opportunity slip through his fingers again, taking a clean sweep of the PyeongChang Olympic selection trials in Melbourne in December 2017.

 Sochi Olympian Deanna Lockett will line up for her second Games experience in February in the 1000m and 1500m Short Track events.
 The 22-year-old won her first World Cup medal in October 2017 with 1500m bronze at the Budapest World Cup.
 The Queenslander secured her second Olympic Games after she finished the 2017/18 World Cup season ranked seventh in the 1500m and 19th in the 1000m, with the top 32 female skaters qualifying for the Games.

 Qualification, Nomination & Selection